 - Evaluate the results of your strategy to maximize future development

-It might not be obvious when you are being asked about your conceptual skills, but if you are asked about your ability to identify and find a solution to a problem, the answer is related to your conceptual skills.
-In your cover letter, you can state some of the conceptual skills you possess, and the conceptual skills examples may include:
+It might not be obvious when you are being asked about your conceptual skills.
+However, if you are asked about your ability to identify and find a solution to a problem, the answer is related to your conceptual skills.
+Both your resume and your cover letter can be excellent spots to state some of the conceptual skills you possess.
+Conceptual skills examples may include:

 - Your ability to make decisions